V5 is live

 • Ensure Booknetic is active on the staging site.

-To avoid sending real booking confirmation emails to customers from your staging site, it’s recommended to disable notifications in Booknetic:
+To avoid sending real booking confirmation emails or sms messages to customers from your staging site, it’s recommended to disable notifications in Booknetic:

 1. Go to Booknetic > Workflows.